A Family Portrait

 National visibility continued to surge during this time as television stations nationwide aired MedicAlert public service announcements.
 In 1996, Chrissie Collins was awarded the American Medical Association’s highest honor - “The Citation for Distinguished Service.”
 She and daughter Linda Collins Maurer also appeared on “This Morning” hosted by Paula Zahn on CBS.

-Today, MedicAlert Foundation continues to provide its services to 2.3 million members in the United States and another 1.7 million members through its affiliates worldwide.
-Over 5,000 emergency calls are answered each year by our dedicated team of trained staff and on-site emergency response specialists.
+Today, MedicAlert Foundation continues to provide its services to millions of members throughout the United States and worldwide affiliates.
+Thousands of emergency calls are answered each year by our dedicated team of trained staff and on-site emergency response specialists.